-Petroleum developments that will have a significant environmental impact must be assessed under the EAA.
-89 The definition of "environment" in that Act includes "all aspects of the surroundings of humans, including...cultural aspects".
+Petroleum developments that will have a significant environmental impact must be assessed under the EAA.102 The definition of "environment" in that Act includes "all aspects of the surroundings of humans, including...cultural aspects".
 This means that the EPA is required to consider cultural matters when making its assessment.
-In practice, cultural matters are dealt with by the EPA by ensuring that an application has been made to AAPA for an Authority Certificate under the Sacred Sites Act in respect of the proposed activity (see Section 11.3.4.3), and giving by AAPA an opportunity to comment on EIS.
-The Panel's view is that this process does not ensure cultural matters are adequately addressed.
+In practice, cultural matters are dealt with by the EPA by ensuring that an application has been made to AAPA for an Authority Certificate under the Sacred Sites Act in respect of the proposed activity (see Section 11.3.4.3), and by giving AAPA an opportunity to comment on an EIS.

-AAPA noted that while it is invited to comment on an EIS, its comments "are confined to matters of sacred site protection and typically highlight whether an Authority Certificate application has been lodged, or not, in relation to the proposal."
-90
+The Panel's view is that this process does not ensure that cultural matters are adequately addressed.
+AAPA noted that while it is invited to comment on an EIS, its comments "are confined to matters of sacred site protection and typically highlight whether an Authority Certificate application has been lodged, or not, in relation to the proposal."103

-AAPA also submitted that the process required by the Sacred Sites Act "runs in parallel and exclusive of the environmental approvals process."
-91 The Panel's view is that cultural matters must be considered in conjunction with, and not separate from, other environmental matters.
+The process required by the Sacred Sites Act "runs in parallel and exclusive of the environmental approvals process."104 The Panel's view is that cultural matters must be considered in conjunction with, and not separate from, other environmental matters.
 In light of the significant impacts (including social impacts) that damage to sacred sites will have on Aboriginal people and their communities, the cultural impacts of any onshore shale gas development should be an early consideration for custodians, gas companies and the regulator.

-The Panel received submissions that the current framework for the protection of underground sacred sites and culturally significant places in the Northern Territory is restricted because AAPA has limited technical and scientific expertise to understand and interpret the hydrogeological impacts that horizontal drilling and large water extraction will have on sacred sites.
+The Panel received submissions that the current framework for the protection of underground sacred sites and culturally significant places in the NT is restricted because AAPA has limited technical and scientific expertise to understand and interpret the hydrogeological impacts that horizontal drilling and large water extraction will have on sacred sites.
 AAPA has observed that it "has limited capacity to assess, analyse, and interpret subsurface impacts and how these might affect sacred sites, particularly those that might have water as a feature of the sacred site."
-92
+105

-If AAPA does not understand these impacts then it is very difficult to explain the impacts to custodians (which, in turn, inhibits their ability to give informed consent), provide meaningful input into the environmental assessment process, or to draft and place appropriate conditions on Authority Certificates.
-Central to the effective management and protection of subsurface sacred sites is transparent, trusted, reliable and clear information about the impact that drilling and hydraulic fracturing for shale gas will have on the subsurface environment.
-Only if this information exists can AAPA effectively communicate the risks to custodians, contribute to the environmental assessment processes, and place appropriate conditions on Authority Certificates to ensure that sacred sites are protected.
-"In order to impose such conditions, the Authority must have clear knowledge of the hydrology of the area, and also of the potential impacts of the activity on the hydrology and associated sacred sites in the vicinity of the application area."
-93

-Accordingly, there must be "a coordinated formal approvals process that would allow the Authority to access necessary technical appraisals from other regulatory bodies and build these into the Authority Certificate process."
-94
+If AAPA does not understand these impacts then it is very difficult to explain them to custodians (which, in turn, inhibits their ability to give informed consent), provide meaningful input into the environmental assessment process, or to draft and place appropriate conditions on Authority Certificates.
+Central to the effective management and protection of subsurface sacred sites is transparent, trusted, reliable and clear information about the impact that drilling and hydraulic fracturing for onshore shale gas will have on the subsurface environment.
+Only if this information exists and is provided to AAPA for early consideration can AAPA effectively perform its function of protecting sacred sites.
+As AAPA stated, "In order to impose such conditions, the Authority must have clear knowledge of the hydrology of the area, and also of the potential impacts of the activity on the hydrology and associated sacred sites in the vicinity of the application area."
+106 Accordingly, there must be "a coordinated formal approvals process that would allow the Authority to access necessary technical appraisals from other regulatory bodies and build these into the Authority Certificate process."